mathiasertl/django-ca/docs/source/settings.rst

    Please see :py:attr:`~django_ca.constants.HASH_ALGORITHM_NAMES` for valid values for this setting.

-   Since certificate authorities that use a DSA key pair don't work well with a SHA-512 hash, the default can be configured separately using :ref:`settings-ca-dsa-signature-hash-algorithm`.
+   Since certificate authorities that use a DSA key pair don't work well with a SHA-512 hash, the default can be configured separately using :ref:`settings-ca-default-dsa-signature-hash-algorithm`.

 .. _settings-ca-default-subject: